Diary of Frederick William Gadsby Annand, 1918 - Part 3

 Bn moved to FONTAINE HOUCK north of

 Pte Raverty.
-Lunched at Godeswalde with
+Lunched at Godeswaelde. with

-Potts & Doc. had tooth filled by Army Dentist
+Potts & Doc.
+Had tooth filled by Army Dentist

 at Mont de Cats Monastery.
 Beautiful views